open-contracting/deploy/docs/deploy/servers/cove.rst

 Find all files uploaded by users
 --------------------------------

+For example:

 .. code-block:: bash

-   find /data/storage/cove/media -mindepth 3 -name '*.json'
+   find /data/storage/cove-ocds/media -mindepth 3 -name '*.json'

 CoVE OCDS' tests are run against the server, which submit many known filenames, daily.
 To exclude these, add: